briandowns/flotsam/README.md

 ## Features

 * Create new applications and libraries including file and directory scaffolding.
-* Ready to use Dockerfile
+* Ready to use Dockerfile for binary applications.

 ## Test